CoSPLADE: Contextualizing SPLADE for Conversational Information Retrieval: Introduction

 Not surprisingly, neural IR models have been shown to perform the best on conversational IR~\cite{dalton_cast_2020,dalton_cast_2021}.
 Most prior works rely on a Historical Query Expansion step~\cite{ZamaniConversationalInformationSeeking2022}, i.e. a query expansion mechanism that takes into account all past queries and their associated answers.
 Such query expansion model is learned on the CANARD dataset \cite{ElgoharyCanYouUnpack2019}, which is composed of a series of questions and their associated answers, together with a disambiguated query, referred to as \emph{gold query} in this paper.
 However, relying on a reformulation step is computationally costly and might be sub-optimal as underlined in~\cite{KrasakisZeroshotQueryContextualization2022b,lin_contextualized_2021}.
 Krasakis et al. \cite{KrasakisZeroshotQueryContextualization2022b} proposed to use ColBERT~\cite{khattab_colbert_2020} in a zero-shot manner, replacing the query by the sequence of queries, without any training of the model.
 Lin et al. \cite{lin_contextualized_2021} proposed to learn a dense \emph{contextualized} representation of the query history, optimizing a learning-to-rank loss over a dataset composed of weak labels.
 This makes the training process complex (labels are not reliable) and long.

 In this work, we follow this direction of research but propose a much lighter training process for the first-stage ranker, where we focus on queries and do not make use of any passage -- and thus of a learning-to-rank training.
-It moreover sidesteps the problem of having to derive weak labels from the CANARD dataset.
+It moreover sidesteps the problem of having to derive weak labels from the CANARD dataset\footnote{Note that for the second stage, we rely on weak labels since our model is similar to previous works.
+Given that the gap between first-stage and second-stage rankers continues to decrease, training a second-stage ranker might not be necessary in the future.}.
 Given this strong supervision, we can consider more context -- i.e. we use the answers provided by the system the user is interacting with, which allows to better contextualize the query, as shown in our experiments.
 The training loss we propose leverages the sparse representation of queries and documents provided by the SPLADE model~\cite{formal_splade_v2}.
 In a nutshell, we require that the representation of the query matches that of the disambiguated query (i.e. the \emph{gold query}).
 Our first-stage ranker achieves high performances, especially on recall -- the most important measure in a multi-stage approach, comparable to the best systems in TREC CAsT~\cite{dalton_cast_2021}, but also on precision-oriented measures -- which shows the potential of our methodology.

 Finally, to perform well, the second-stage ranker (i.e. re-ranker) needs to consider the conversation as well, which might require a set of heuristics to select some content and/or query reformulation such as those used in \cite{LinTREC2020Notebook2021}.
-Leveraging the fact that our first-stage ranker outputs weights over the (BERT) vocabulary, we propose a simple mechanism that provides a conversational context to the re-ranker in the form of keywords selected by SPLADE.
+Leveraging the fact that our first-stage ranker outputs weights over the BERT vocabulary, we propose a simple mechanism that provides a conversational context to the re-ranker in the form of keywords selected by SPLADE.

-In summary, our contributions are the following: \begin{enumerate} \item We propose a new loss to optimize a first-stage ranker resulting in a lightweight training strategy and state-of-the-art results in terms of recall; \item We show that, when combined with a second-stage ranker based on a context derived from the SPLADE query representation of the first stage, we obtain results on par with the best approaches in TREC CAsT 2020 and 2021. \end{enumerate}
+In summary, our contributions are the following: \begin{enumerate} \item We propose the CoSPLADE (COntextualized SPLADE) model based on a new loss to optimize a first-stage ranker resulting in a lightweight training strategy and state-of-the-art results in terms of recall; \item We show that, when combined with a second-stage ranker based on a context derived from the SPLADE query representation of the first stage, we obtain results on par with the best approaches in TREC CAsT 2020 and 2021. \end{enumerate}